-Measure Target Description: DRES target for FY12 is 90%.
+Measure Target Description: DRES will target 90% by the end of FY12.

 Data Source and Calculation: A customer survey provides the feedback to DRES management necessary to evaluate its customer service performance.
 Each customer will receive a survey at the completion of a real estate transaction.
 The customer will be instructed to return the completed survey to DRES.
 DRES will compile the survey data to determine the percent of customers very satisfied or satisfied with DRES services.